CommunityToolkit/MVVM-Samples/docs/mvvm/AsyncRelayCommand.md

 # AsyncRelayCommand and AsyncRelayCommand&lt;T>

-The [`AsyncRelayCommand`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.AsyncRelayCommand) and [`AsyncRelayCommand<T>`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.AsyncRelayCommand-1) are two `ICommand` implementations that extend the functionalities offered by `RelayCommand`, with support for asynchronous operations.
+The [`AsyncRelayCommand`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.AsyncRelayCommand) and [`AsyncRelayCommand<T>`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.AsyncRelayCommand-1) are `ICommand` implementations that extend the functionalities offered by `RelayCommand`, with support for asynchronous operations.

 ## How they work